axelpale/yamdog/api.md

 - *nameParts*
   - array of objects with properties:
     - *label*
-      - string, the part short name e.g. 'myfun'
+      - string, the part single name e.g. 'myfun'
     - *name*
-      - string, the full name e.g. 'mylib.myfun'
+      - string, the full name of the part e.g. 'mylib.myfun'
     - *hash*
-      - string, the nav hash for the full name e.g. 'mylibmyfun'
+      - string, the nav hash for the part full name e.g. 'mylibmyfun'
     - *prefix*
       - string, the separator character found before the label e.g. '.'
+- *shortName*
+  - a string, the original name of the block before possible name extensions caused by earmark name mapping.
 - *hash*
   - string, an URL friendly hash derived from the name e.g. 'mylibmyfun'
 - *aliases*
-  - array of alias objects { hash, name, signature }.
-Navigational data about blocks that are aliases of this block.
+  - array of alias objects `{ hash, name, postfix, nameParts, shortName, signature }` containing navigational data about blocks that are aliases of this block.
 - *paragraphs*
   - array of paragraph objects { type, body }